bmwcarit/joynr/wiki/cplusplus.md

 Note that the optional parameters are ordered, e.g. if providing 3. then 1. and 2. have to be provided as well.

 ### Shutting down
-On exit of the application it should cleanly unregister any providers the application had registered earlier and free resources.
+On exit of the application it should unregister any providers the application had registered earlier and free resources.

 ```cpp
     // for each provider class